 Teaching Grammar is Easier with a Routine

-I used to look for a new activities every week for grammar.
+I used to look for a new activity every week for grammar.

 The problem with this is that it is a waste of time.
 I was wasting my time with the searching, planning, and prep.
 Then, I was wasting class time giving new instructions.

 Instead, consider implementing a routine.
 No matter the skill, you do the same activities every week.
 Your students know what to expect, and the planning and prep are much faster.